pnp/mgdc-spo-governance/README.md

 ```

 This will be because the workspace does not have `Storage Blob Data Contributor` role to the storage account.
 This is unlikely to happen, unless you reuse and existing storage account.

+## ADX

+When an Azure Data Explorer (ADX) cluster is in an offline state, it means that the cluster is not actively processing queries or ingesting data.
+In this scenario, pushing data into the cluster has specific implications:

+### Data Ingestion
+Data ingestion involves loading data into a table within your ADX cluster.
+When you push data into an ADX cluster that is offline, the data is not immediately processed or indexed.
+Instead, the data is queued for ingestion once the cluster becomes online.